|

 504.1 - Purchase and acceptance.

-keep the Library 's collection up-to-date with current thinking in
+Periodicals are purchased or accepted as gifts to keep the Library 's collection up-to-date with current thinking in various fields, to supplement the book collection, to supply recreational reading,

-and paraprofessional reading.
-The indexing of a magazine in a major
+and to serve the staff as book selection aids and paraprofessional reading.
+The indexing of a magazine in a major periodical index is considered before purchase.

-504.2 - Periodicals will be discarded at the discretion of the Library
+504.2 - Periodicals will be discarded at the

-Director according to use by the patrons.
+by the patrons.

-504.3 - Those patrons desiring periodical material for
+504.3 - Those patrons desiring periodical

-research may request inter-library loan service if the Library 's
+library loan service if the Library 's

 collection cannot meet the user's need.
-The patron will be

-responsible for payment of any photocopy charges or
+payment of any photocopy charges or postage.

 505 - Circulation

-will be required to complete a registration form that states they
+The first time all patrons borrow material, they will be required to complete a registration form that states they assume responsibility for all materials they use.
+Children under 18 years of age must

-must show a valid driver's license with correct address.
-Their
+have a guardian/parent signature.
+Also, patrons must show a valid driver's license with correct address.
+Their registration forms will be kept for Library records.

 505.2 - Check out policies.